redox-os/website/content/news/this-month-260331.md

 - (build) Wildan Mubarok updated the `PREFIX_BINARY` environment variable to allow the x86-64 toolchain to be used in ARM64 Linux
 - (build) Wildan Mubarok implemented the `cargopackages` (Cargo packages to be built), `cargoexamples` (Cargo examples to be built) and `cargopath` (The path of a Cargo package not declared in the `Cargo.toml` configuration) recipe data types to improve/simplify configuration and fix the offline mode in Rust programs with Cargo packages and examples
+- (build) Wildan Mubarok implemented the `make repo_clean_target` command to only clean recipes binaries of a specific CPU architecture
 - (build) Wildan Mubarok implemented the automatic update of downloaded packages when `REPO_BINARY` is enabled
+- (build) Wildan Mubarok updated the `make prefix_clean` command to remove outdated tarballs and avoid confusion
+- (build) Wildan Mubarok updated the `auto_deps` cache to use the recipe build cache for invalidation to fix cache conflicts
+- (build) Wildan Mubarok disabled the Cookbook offline mode when Cargo is used in the `build.script` data type to fix a error
+- (build) Wildan Mubarok enabled the cached recipe build hint color in the `fetch`, `repo`, and `push` steps of the Cookbook TUI
-- (build) Wildan Mubarok expanded the recipe version detection by reading numbers from tarball URLs, Git repository tags or branches, and Cargo packages or workspaces projects
+- (build) Wildan Mubarok extended the recipe version detection by reading numbers from tarball URLs, Git repository tags or branches, and Cargo packages or workspaces projects
 - (build) Wildan Mubarok exported recipe source identifiers to the recipe build script
 - (build) Wildan Mubarok removed the recipe build time identifier in favor of recipe source commit hash identifier to improve bug reproduction
 - (build) Wildan Mubarok reduced the local package installation time
 - (build) Wildan Mubarok reduced the Podman container setup time by moving build tools to Cookbook
+- (build) Wildan Mubarok fixed a error when a recipe using a Git repository with patch files changes its `rev` data type
 - (build) bjorn3 enabled networking in all Redox variants to unify configurations
+- (build) bjorn3 replaced SATA with NVMe in QEMU where possible
+- (build) bjorn3 enabled xHCI by default in QEMU x86-64 USB
 - (build) bjorn3 removed unnecessary software-specific and CPU-specific filesystem configurations
 - (build) bjorn3 did a code deduplication and cleanup
 - (build) Philipp Bartsch added the QEMU UEFI firmware locations in NixOS
-- (build) Zhiwei Liang removed duplicated dependencies from Podman and Native builds
+- (build) Zhiwei Liang removed duplicated dependencies from Podman Build

 ## Documentation Improvements

+- (doc) Ribbon added the "Copy-paste prevent and reduce typos" tip in the [Development Tips](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md#development-recommendations-and-tips) section
+- (doc) Ribbon added the "Comment out configuration or code while testing is better than removal, to remember the testing conditions and prevent mistakes from forgotten logic" tip in the Development Tips section
 - (doc) Ribbon added missing `description` fields in the Cargo projects of system components and drivers
 - (doc) Anthony Tacquet did many grammar fixes to the book
 - (doc) Hamish McIntyre-Bhatty did many grammar fixes to the book